Robert Smith (running back): After retirement

 Smith retired after only eight seasons in the NFL.
 He walked away from the game to pursue a career in medicine as well as to avoid any serious injuries.
 He has maintained a mostly private life since his retirement.
-He has mainly appeared as a guest on the ESPN news program Outside the Lines, as well as a college football analyst on various ESPN programs alongside regulars Rece Davis, Mark May, and Lou Holtz.
+He has mainly appeared as a guest on the ESPN news program Outside the Lines, as well FS1 UNDISPUTED as a college football analyst on various ESPN programs alongside regulars Rece Davis, Mark May, and Lou Holtz.
 Smith also works on the NFL Network as an analyst and has appeared on The Score to discuss the NFL.

-Today, Robert is the Founder and Chairman of Fan Huddle, an on-demand wellness platform featuring content hosted by professional athletes and experts.
+Smith is the founder and chairman of Fan Huddle, an on-demand wellness platform featuring content hosted by professional athletes and experts.

 In May 2016, Smith left ESPN to work for Fox Sports and is currently an NFL game analyst on Fox Sports, paired with Chris Myers.

 Smith founded the Robert Smith Foundation, a charity whose goal is to "provide financial and moral support for Children's hospitals and cancer research."